11ty/11ty-website/src/docs/shortcodes.md

 ---
 # Shortcodes {% addedin "0.5.0" %}

 Various template engines can be extended with shortcodes for easy reusable content.
 This is sugar around Template Language [Custom Tags](/docs/custom-tags/).
-Shortcodes are supported in JavaScript, Liquid, Nunjucks, Handlebars templates.
+Shortcodes are supported in JavaScript {% addedin "0.7.0" %}, Liquid, Nunjucks, and Handlebars templates.
 Here are a few examples:

 <seven-minute-tabs>
   <div role="tablist" aria-label="Template Language Chooser">